 8. Ending

-For the most part, TV shows are remembered by viewers not only by the episodes they showed but for how well they made a farewell ending.
+For the most part, TV shows are remembered by viewers not only for the episodes they show but also for how well they make a farewell ending.
 Since the two series are set in the same world of an exhausting job in office life, both endings reunite all the characters in a remarkable event.

-Succeeding twelve episodes with only two seasons, the UK version had a reunion three years after during the Christmas party at Wernham Hogg.
-Although most endings for comedy shows are relatively happy, The Office UK ending is more subdued, portraying each character's failures, especially David's static bossy figure.
+Succeeding twelve episodes with only two seasons, the UK version had a reunion three years later during the Christmas party at Wernham Hogg.
+Although most comedy show endings are relatively happy, The Office UK ending is more subdued, portraying each character's failures, especially David's static, bossy figure.

-Meanwhile, the reunion of characters in The Office US took place a year after at Dwight and Angela's wedding, where Jim played the best man.
-Most of the characters' life portrayed a happy ending, from Michael finding his romantic partner to Andy achieving his dreams.
+Meanwhile, the characters in The Office US reunited a year later at Dwight and Angela's wedding, where Jim played the best man.
+Most of the characters' lives portrayed happy endings, from Michael finding his romantic partner to Andy achieving his dreams.

 9. Budget